Menu

 Candidate will: –

-• Have at least one years’ experience working as an Occupational Therapist.
+▪ Have at least two years’ experience working as an Occupational Therapist.

 To evaluate client Occupational Therapy needs, identify Occupational Therapy requirements, formulate treatment plans and treat clients who present with various congenital conditions, illnesses or injuries, using specialised equipment and the therapeutic application of daily activity.